hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Eligibility criteria

 Tournaments requesting official support (and any associated preliminary events) **must** adhere to the eligibility criteria.

+### Principals

+Community-run tournaments receiving this support **must** abide by the following general ideals:

+- Remain free and fair.
+- Be as transparent as possible.
+- Preserve competitive integrity.
+- Encourage good sportsmanship.

 ### Format